 Crossing Upper Thomson Road at the far west of Bishan-Ang Mo Kio Park gets you to the entrance road to Lower Peirce Reservoir Park.
 After a short walk along the quiet road, you enter the park on the left and not much further is the Lower Peirce Reservoir.
 This reservoir is rather scenic, and you can enjoy the views while walking to the far end of the park where the Kallang river originates.

 We had a snack break on one of the many benches along the way, and afterwards went to the boardwalk.
 The boardwalk takes you along the edge of the reservoir for a bit, before venturing into the forest.
 We headed to the Casuarina entrance.
 From there it is a short walk to one of the entrances to Thomson Nature Park.

 This is a very interesting nature park.
 Initially, the only thing you meet is jungle.
 But after a while, there are numerous ruins along the way.
 There used to be a Hainan Village here until 1975, but the jungle is quite rapidly taking back control.
 The park is meant as a buffer park to protect the Central Catchment area in the centre of Singapore.

 There are quite a few trails to explore, leading to different ruins.
 Although these ruins aren’t ancient or even old, it is slightly weird that they are there and the jungle is taking over again.
 We ended up at the official entrance of the park, where there are some information signs and a toilet building.

-We walked a final loop from the entrance to some more ruins and then we took a bus back home from Upper Thomson Road, which passes the entrance.
+After a final loop from the entrance to more ruins, we headed out to the road.
+We then took a bus back home from Upper Thomson Road, which passes the entrance of Thomson Nature Park.

 The park is open 24hrs and lit between 7 pm and 7 am.